 Most mortgages are 25 or 30 years in length, however shorter and longer options are available from some lenders.

-With a shorter term home loan you will make less repayments, with each repayment accounting for a larger percentage of the loan’s principal.
+With a shorter term home loan you will make fewer repayments, with each repayment accounting for a larger percentage of the loan’s principal.
 A short home loan will generally be defined by higher month to month repayments.
 This also means fewer interest charges and less interest paid in total over the lifetime of the loan.

 What happens at the end of the fixed rate period?